Jump to section

 Any person found to have committed a prohibited act will be prohibited from future participation as a staff member or volunteer in all activities and programming that involves children, students or vulnerable populations at the School.
 Such conduct may also result in termination of employment.

-In accordance with State of Texas SB1230, the HOS will notify the State Board for Educator Certification (SBEC) about an employee’s criminal history or if the employee resigned or was terminated, and if the staff or faculty member either abused or committed any unlawful act with a student or minor or was involved in a romantic relationship with or solicited or engaged in sexual contact with a student or minor.
-The HOS must make this report within seven (7) business days from knowing about the misconduct.
+In accordance with 22A.301, Texas Education Code, the HOS will notify the State Board for Educator Certification (SBEC) about an employee’s criminal history or if the employee resigned or was terminated, and if the staff or faculty member either (1) abused or committed any unlawful act with a student or minor; (2) was involved in a romantic relationship with or solicited or engaged in sexual contact with a student or minor; (3) engaged in inappropriate communication with a student or minor; (4) failed to maintain appropriate boundaries with a student or minor.
+The HOS must make this report within 48 hours from knowing about the alleged misconduct.
 In addition, anyone who knows that a private school employee has engaged or is engaging in such conduct is authorized to file the report with the SBEC.